joas8211/payload-tenancy/tests/README.md

 ## Robot

-Use file robot.ts in tests to automate the browser to wanted state. robot.ts should be a module that exports an async function `runUntil` that accepts name of the wanted state as parameter.
+Use file robot.ts in tests to automate the test scenario to wanted state.

 ## Development command